Why are Congress ruled states implementing lockdown if it is not effective: BJP

 Congress leader Rahul Gandhi earlier strongly pitched for aggressively expanding coronavirus testing across the country and adopting it as a "strategic" instrument to "defeat" the pandemic.

-He said the lockdown is not a solution to the pandemic, and the time must be utilised to significantly bolster the existing medical infrastructure as well as take steps to deal with the worrying economic fall out.
+He said the lockdown is not a solution to the pandemic, and the time must be utilised to significantly bolster the existing medical infrastructure as well as take steps to deal with the worrying economic fallout.

 From its Twitter handle, the BJP also put out data to assert that India has managed to "significantly contain" Covid-19 as compared to other severely hit countries, at just nine cases per one million of population and 0.3 deaths per one million population.